Collinearity of points on Poincar\'e unit disk and Riemann sphere: Introduction

 In recent decades, hyperbolic geometry and its many generalizations have found numerous applications to geometric function theory and analysis in Euclidean spaces $\mathbb{R}^n, n\ge 2,$ and in metric spaces \cite{hkv}.
 One of the reasons why the hyperbolic geometry is better suited to function theoretic applications than the Euclidean metric is its natural invariance properties under conformal mappings and M\"obius transformations.
 Conformal invariants play an important role in geometric function theory and potential theory.

 Introduction to hyperbolic geometry is given for instance in \cite{b,ber,p01,r}.
 Many classical facts of Euclidean geometry have their counterparts in the hyperbolic geometry, usually in substantially different form, for instance the sum of angles of a triangle is smaller than $\pi.$ A systematic compilation of trigonometric formulas for the three geometries: Euclidean, hyperbolic, and spherical geometries can be found in \cite{j}.
-Yet it is difficult to find explicit formulas even for simple geometric constructions such as the point of intersection of two hyperbolic lines, the hyperbolic midpoint of two points (see \cite{wvz} for a new representation of the hyperbolic midpoint) or the distance of a point from a hyperbolic line.
+Yet it is difficult to find explicit formulas even for simple geometric constructions such as the point of intersection of two hyperbolic lines, the hyperbolic midpoint of two points or the distance of a point from a hyperbolic line.
 See also \cite{f,h}.

 For any two distinct arbitrary points in the unit disk non-collinear with the origin, we can create a group of six points by including the original points, the end points of the hyperbolic line passing through the two points, and their image points after an inversion in the unit circle.
 With these six points, we can define several intersection points by using such Euclidean lines that pass through certain pair of points chosen among them.
 In the article \cite{vw1}, it was proven that five of these intersection points occur on the Euclidean line passing the origin and the hyperbolic midpoint of the original two points in the unit disk.
+An explicit formula for this hyperbolic midpoint, recently found in \cite{wvz}, see Theorem \ref{myhmidp} below, has an important role in our work.